dfinity/portal/docs/tutorials/deploy_sample_app_breakdown.md

 The dapp accepts a text argument as input and returns a greeting.
 This dapp can be called from the command-line terminal or from a browser.

-For example, if you call the `greet` method of the `hello_backend` smart contract canister with the text argument `Everyone` on the command-line, the dapp will return `Hello, Everyone!`:
+For example, if you call the `greet` method of the `hello_backend` canister smart contracts with the text argument `Everyone` on the command-line, the dapp will return `Hello, Everyone!`:

 ``` bash
 $ dfx canister call hello_backend greet Everyone